 Transport safety Shire-wide is a key issue.
-Improving this situation requires addressing critical gaps in the active transport network and ensuring the network is well-integrated with public transport.
+Improving safety requires addressing critical gaps in the active transport network and ensuring the network is well-integrated with public transport.
 These outcomes will be key to making walking and bicycle-riding viable transport options for people.

-3. A Vibrant and Mobile Economy

-Increasing transport cost savings for households will also increase spending capacities in the local economy, creating additional opportunities for development.
+3. A Vibrant and Mobile Economy Increasing transport cost savings for households will also increase spending capacities in the local economy, creating additional opportunities for the Shire's local economy.

-Capitalising on these opportunities from a transport perspective means ensuring that people have access to work and education and that traders and industries' transport and freight needs are met.
+Capitalising on these opportunities from a transport perspective means ensuring that people have access to work and education and that traders' and industries' transport and freight needs are met.